datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 - explain the structure
 - one point/argument can come back several times, under different reads

+points of the story showing it does not make any sense:
+- causality at every word
+- causality at the wrong answer
+- causality at the turning word
+- the ritual, why?

+1. shallow read, superficial interpretation

+two schools on the nature of enlightenment

+end with huang-po's question: "what if he had given the right answer every time?" to show the cracks

+and 500 fox lives is not enough time between two Buddhas.

+2. break everything, not making sense anymore
+3. emptiness at work

+## Pre-read : Hyakujo old and new, and their karma

+### Who is the old man?

+The old man was an abbot "_in the time of Kasyapa Buddha_", which means not just a long time ago, but a different era of Buddhism entirely (see [Kasyapa Buddha](https://en.wikipedia.org/wiki/Kassapa_Buddha)).
+The The universe was still the same universe, according to Buddhist cosmology it had not gone through recycling yet.
+But the Dharma - the teachings of the Buddhas - had enough time to go extinct, like it is said it will go extinct between [Gautama](https://en.wikipedia.org/wiki/The_Buddha)'s turning of the wheel and [Maitreya](https://en.wikipedia.org/wiki/Maitreya)'s.
+So the old man comes from an entirely different context, with a different Buddha, and teachings that were similar in nature (there's only one Dharma) but different in form and stories.

+- two competing schools on Enlightenment
+- same person?
+-

 ## Read 1.
 Two schools on the nature of enlightenment

 > Making his bows he said, "I am released from the body of a fox.
 The body is __on the other side of this mountain__.